MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 * **Data logical separation** - The [Fabric platform](security-fundamentals.md#fabric-platform) provide logical isolation between tenants to protect your data.

+Move bullets 2 and 3 to a new section at the bottom
 * **Data resiliency** - Data availability in case of a disaster.

 * **Disaster recovery** - [Reliability in Microsoft Fabric](/azure/reliability/reliability-fabric) includes [cross-region disaster recovery and business continuity](/azure/reliability/reliability-fabric).

-To start working with multi-geo, see [Configure Multi-Geo support for Fabric](../admin/service-admin-premium-multi-geo.md).
+* **Dat soverty** - To start working with multi-geo, see [Configure Multi-Geo support for Fabric](../admin/service-admin-premium-multi-geo.md).

 ## Authenticate